|

 Society to utilize the internet in distributing relevant news,

-and the public at large.
+as well as the public at large.

 Technical programs and seminars have